Live streaming lets you interact with your audience in real time with a video feed, chat, and more.

 - From the top right, click Create Go live.

-- If you haven't already, follow the prompts to verify your channel.
+- If you haven't already, follow the steps to verify your channel.

-- Enabling your first live stream may take up to 24 hours.
+- Starting your first live stream may take up to 24 hours.
 Once enabled, you can live stream instantly.

 2. Choose a way to stream

 There are three types of streams: mobile, webcam, and encoder.
 Choose the one that's best for what you're streaming.

 Good for vlogging and quick updates from your phone or tablet.To create a mobile live stream, you need to meet the requirements.

 Quickly live stream from your computer using a webcam.

 Encoders let you stream gameplay, overlays, and use hardware like preamps, mics, and cameras.
 This type of stream is commonly used for gaming, sporting events, concerts, and conferences.

 What you can stream